 • Faculty academic year (AY) effort greater than 10 percent, Employee Benefits, F&A

-In general, values for contributions of services and property are established in accordance with A-21 Cost Principles for allowability and the terms of the federal award.
+• In general, values for contributions of services and property are established in accordance with either OMB Uniform Guidance or A-21 Cost Principles for allowability and the terms of the federal award.
 All documentation should include a brief statement describing the basis for determining the valuation of services, material, or equipment.
-Detailed Valuation and Documentation Guidelines are described in the reference document: Cost Sharing Primer for DLC Administrators.

 • Mandatory committed (required by the sponsor in the proposal solicitation or in the award negotiation):

-The DLC pays direct costs; MIT pays F&A costs.
+The DLCI pays direct costs; MIT pays F&A costs.

 • Voluntary committed (committed in the proposal but not required in the proposal solicitation):